How to Read Table in Documents

 Frequently Asked Questions

-How can table data extraction be improved in documents?
+How can I improve table data extraction in documents using C#?

-What is the purpose of enabling table detection properties?
+What is the purpose of the `ReadDocumentAdvanced` method in IronOCR?

-What additional packages might be required for advanced table detection methods?
+What additional package is required for advanced table extraction in IronOCR?

-How can you ensure compatibility with .NET Framework when using advanced features?
+How can I ensure .NET Framework compatibility when using IronOCR for table extraction?

-To ensure compatibility with .NET Framework, the project must run on x64 architecture, and the 'Prefer 32-bit' option should be unchecked in the project configuration.
+To ensure compatibility with .NET Framework, ensure your project runs on x64 architecture and uncheck the 'Prefer 32-bit' option in the project configuration when using IronOCR for table extraction.